 All patients will need to demonstrate overall physical health and prove they will be able to perform the important physical requirements of the job.
 As a CMV driver, you will likely be required to sit and steer for extended periods of time.
 You will also need to be able to physically climb into and out of your vehicle, climb ladders, perform inspections, and you may need to couple or uncouple trailers.
 Your physician will consider any range of motion limitations, recent surgeries, or other physical limitations when performing this evaluation.

 If you are looking for a doctor to perform a DOT physical, contact PACS (Premier Acute Care Service).
 We offer convenient access to this important employment requirement for drivers of commercial motor vehicles.
-We serve patients from Alexandria VA, Ruther Glen VA, Bagdad VA, Athens VA, Balty VA, and Doswell VA.
+We serve patients from Alexandria VA, Huntington VA, Arlington VA, Ruther Glen VA, Bagdad VA, Athens VA, Doswell VA, and surrounding areas.

 ▸ Walk-In Urgent Care

 ▸ Digital X-Ray